Mykhailo Mudryk

-Mykhailo Petrovych Mudryk (Миха́йло Петро́вич Му́дрик; born 5 January 2001) is a Ukrainian professional footballer who plays as a winger for club Chelsea and the Ukraine national team.
-He is currently serving a provisional suspension from football for testing positive in a doping test.
+Mykhailo Petrovych Mudryk (Миха́йло Петро́вич Му́дрик; born 5 January 2001) is a Ukrainian professional footballer who plays as a left winger for club Tottenham Hotspur, on loan from Chelsea, and the Ukraine national team.

 Mudryk began his career in the academies of Metalist Kharkiv and Dnipro, before moving to Shakhtar Donetsk in 2016.
 He made his professional debut two years later, followed by loans to Arsenal Kyiv and Desna Chernihiv.
 In 2023, he moved to English club Chelsea in a transfer worth an initial €70 million (£62 million), making him the most expensive Ukrainian footballer and the most expensive player signed from the Ukrainian Premier League.
+Between December 2024 and July 2026, he served a suspension from football for testing positive in a doping test.

 Mudryk has been a Ukrainian senior international since 2022, having previously featured in several youth levels.
 He represented the side at UEFA Euro 2024.

 Early and personal life

 Mykhailo Mudryk was born on 5 January 2001 in Berestyn, Kharkiv Oblast.
 An Orthodox Christian, he frequently carries religious icons to matches and has spoken openly about the importance faith has to him, which was shown by his grandmother.
 Mudryk has several tattoos, but considers the one which reads "Only Jesus" as his most important.
 He is known as "Misha" to his friends and coaches.

+Mudryk is in a relationship with an American model, dancer, and actress Jordyn Jones.